oiimrosabel/AuroraMuOSTheme/README.md

 This theme officially support muOS's grid layout for the "Explore" page.
 To do so, follow those steps :

-1. Obtain the icons archive, it's usually referred to as `RezolutionIcons.zip`.
+1. Obtain the icons archive, it's usually referred to as `AuroraConsoleIcons.zip`.
 You can obtain it...
     * from the **Releases** page (see above)
     * alongside the generated zips if you opted for the manual way.
 Note that it will only be generated if you answered "**Yes**" or "**Both**" to the prompt at the start of the generation script.
 2. Put it into the `ARCHIVE` folder at the root of either `SD1` or `SD2`.
-3. Go into `Apps` > `ArchiveManager` and select `[SDX] RezolutionIcons`.
+3. Go into `Apps` > `ArchiveManager` and select `[SDX] AuroraConsoleIcons`.
 Wait for the installation script to finish.
 4. Make sure to select a theme variant with grid support (they usually ends with `Grid`).

 ## Troubleshooting